An Ultimate Guide to 2025 DELF & DALF Exam

 That is subjective and depends on your approach, dedication, and effort.

 For example, it usually takes 18 to 24 months to cover B2 and 24 to 36 months for C1 or C2 levels.
-But if the goal is A1 or A2, you can achieve it in 3-9 months.
+However, if the goal is A1 or A2, you can achieve it in 3-9 months.

 • Which French certification is best?